wpxpertise/ElastiForm/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress

 === How to Use ===
-After activating the plugin navigate to your Admin Dashboard > Simple Form > Form and from there build your required form using drag and drop.
+After activating the plugin navigate to your Admin Dashboard > ElastiForm > Form and from there build your required form using drag and drop.
 Next save it with any form name.
 You will then automatically be redirected to the "Data" page, from there you can edit your form or create a form on any of your pages or posts using the shortcode.

 == Screenshots ==
-1. Form Banner
+1. Form Dashboard
-2. Form Logo/Icon
+2. Form Builder- Advance Drag & Drop with TypeScript
-3. Screenshot-1-4
+3. Leads view page
+4. Leads view page
+5. Settings Page
+6. Floating Widgets

 == Changelog ==

-= 1.0.2 =
-* Fix: Fix minor bugs.

-= 1.0.1 =
-* Fix: Icon.

 = 1.0.0 =
 * Inital commit of plugin